MrSydar/nft-playground/README.md

 # svg-combiner
 This tool allows you to create all possible permutations of your svg assets.
+For the example results, look into the `output` directory

 # How to use